lovewithtruth/lovewithtruth.github.io/about.md

 permalink: /about/
 ---

 Love with Truth is a Gospel evangelism ministry based in Western Washington.
-This blog is run by Daniel Hug.
+The blog is run by Daniel Hug.

 ### Contact Daniel